-As in prior years, one of the major success stories for the agency continues to be the enhancements made to its website, which provides access to the most current decisions, policy statements, case processing data, program training, and information about all of the agency's activities.

-• The agency takes an active role coordinating with its partners at FOIAonline, which is a cost-effective FOIA request tracking system.
+- As in prior years, one of the major success stories for the agency continues to be the enhancements made to its website, which provides access to the most current decisions, a quarterly digest of FLRA Authority decisions, policy statements, case processing data, program training, and information about all of the agency's activities. - The agency takes an active role coordinating with its partners at FOIAonline, which is a cost-effective FOIA request tracking system.
 Due to FOIAonline's success, the number of agencies using the tracking system continues to grow, leading to additional investments and the development of enhanced system functioning.